PrakashVaithyanathan1/ABDM-InPTA-Metric-Storm/README.md

 By providing these specific files, we offer a transparent, "clean-room" environment.
 This allows any researcher to verify that Dark Matter is an active chaotic process rather than a hidden particle, effectively providing an empirical "Razor" to simplify complex cosmological theories.

 Attribution:
 All primary observational data are the property of the InPTA Consortium.
 We express our deepest gratitude to the InPTA team and NCRA-TIFR for their decades of excellence in Indian gravitational science.
-This repository is a technical supplement to the forthcoming Nature publication.
+This repository is a technical supplement to the forthcoming publication.